jkenney0501/dbt_superstore_dim_model/README.md

 ## dbt Tests - Generic to Unit Testing

 Testing is one of the fundamental core pieces of dbt and is  software engineerning best practice.
 Every model should incorporate at least a unique and/or not null test.
-    - Keep in mind, we often dont need hundresedd of tests, we juwt need really good tests at the right moments!
+    - Keep in mind, we often dont need hundreds of tests, we just need really good tests at the right moment/places!
-    - Fundamaental tests like unique and not null a always a must and typically I use a thord party package called metatesting to ensure I have at least one of these for each model that I stage.
+    - Fundamaental tests like unique and not null a always a must and typically I use a third party package called metatesting to ensure I have at least one of these for each model that I stage.
-    - I dind its also vital to test values that should be greater than 0 or what woud  be considered an accepted value frjm the business (such as order status).
+    - I find its also vital to test values that should be greater than 0 or what woud  be considered an accepted value from the business (such as order status).
     - I also like to add a unit test for any logic that is considered advanced to test my assertions and catch any potential edge cases.
 In this exmaple, I unit test my date dimenesion becasue it is complex and \
       I want to ensure my users are getting the required functionality for date searches.

 I generally stick to the theme below for testing with some minor variations:

 **Note:** I run tests early and often.
-This visual and section may appear here but this is just to demonstrate and cluister the examples under this topic.
-This is applied throughout the project at the varopis layers as demonstrated in the visual or in the yml files.
+This visual and section may appear here but this is just to demonstrate and cluster the examples under this topic.
+This is applied throughout the project at the various layers as demonstrated in the visual or in the yml files.
+Below is a really good reference to follow for dbt projects.
 <img src="assets/dbt-tests.png" width="1000">
 source: https://docs.getdbt.com/blog/test-smarter-where-tests-should-go